Need A Convenient Way To Seek Help? Call An Anxiety Hotline

 Below are some reviews of BetterHelp therapists from people who have experienced anxiety and related issues.

 “Susan is a compassionate and kind person.
-You can tell her anything without judgement.
+You can tell her anything without judgment.
 She listens intently, no interruptions, and gives neutral feedback in a way that can help anxious and depressed people view their own emotions with neutrality.”

 “Jessica is the best!
 She listens and provides helpful feedback and insights.
 I feel less anxious and depressed since starting therapy with Jessica.
 She also takes the time to respond to messages with detail and care.”